-Upon graduation from the program, students will have completed their English proficiency requirements and are granted admission to Youngstown State University (No TOEFL or IELTS required).
+Upon graduation from the program, students will have satisfied the English proficiency requirement necessary for admission to an undergraduate or graduate University program.

 Please note: ELI courses cannot be used as credit toward a degree.
 Applicants should be aware that deficiencies in English may increase the amount of time and money required for completing a regular program of study.